Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

 \subsubsection{Invariance and Sensitivity-based Attacks}

-The construction of the optimal attacks using only invariance or sensitivity is a bit more nuanced.
-The optimal direction can be represented by a linear combination of gradients
+The construction of optimal attacks that exploit solely invariance or sensitivity is more nuanced.
+The optimal vector can be expressed as a linear combination of gradients

-Since $i\in\left[1,9\right]$ this is formally an 18-dimensional problem, but only 6 of $\nabla\mathcal{O}_{i}$ are linearly independent, and the situation for $\nabla N_{i}$ is very similar.
-The behavior of $N$ is very well described in terms of the 6 largest eigenvectors of the matrix $\nabla N_{i}\cdot\nabla N_{j}$.
-For clean images, this is a consequence of having only 6 degrees of freedom, but it also holds very well for noisy and corrupted images.
-Denoting
+where $i\in\left[1,9\right]$, making this an 18-dimensional problem.
+However, only 6 components of $\nabla\mathcal{O}_{i}$ are linearly independent, and the situation for $\nabla N_{i}$ is very similar: the behavior of $N$ is well described in terms of the 6 largest eigenvectors of the matrix $\nabla N_{i}\cdot\nabla N_{j}$.
+For clean images, this arises from having only 6 degrees of freedom, although it also holds remarkably well for noisy and corrupted images.
+Denoting { } and substituting ($\text{\ref{eq:Jnb}}$) into (\ref{eq:optimal}) we get